TwilightZebby/TwiLite/PRIVACY.md

 # TwiLite - Privacy Policy
-Last Updated: 18th June 2025
+Last Updated: 20th July 2025

 Effective: ??
 August 2025 (Date to be confirmed once update is ready for release)